NishantSahni/bill_of_materials/README.md

 <!--This section contains a short description of the application structure-->

 The RESTful APIs built using FastAPI reside in the web/app.py file.
+The Pen Builder code resides in the web/pen_builder.py file.
+The pytest fixtures reside in the web/tests/conftest.py file.
+The pytest unit tests reside in the web/tests/functional/test_app.py file.

 Endpoints
 ---